jimrustle/programming-projects/fft/running_implementations.md

 the source files as the visualiser. (since I never really learned how to compile and link files correctly)

+To compile, run make, then ./fft_sdl or ./fft_sdl_fftw.

 # Python
 - numpy, for the fft
-- pygame
+- pygame 1.9.1, installed from the package manager
-- pyglet
+- pyglet 1.1.4, installed from pip

+To run, run the Python interpreter on the file.

 # Lua
-- LÖVE
+- LÖVE 0.9.0, installed from the package manager
 - luafft - I also installed this one side-by-side in the source directory since LuaRocks didn't want to play nicely and install anything

+To run, run ```love .``` in the directory.